oxyzox/McStatusBot/README.md

-# 🏰 Stacy - Minecraft Server Status Bot
+# 🏰 McStatusBot - Minecraft Server Status Bot

-**Stacy** is a cute and cool Discord bot designed to fetch and display the status of Minecraft servers (Java or Bedrock) with a stylish embed.
+**McStatusBot** is a cute and cool Discord bot designed to fetch and display the status of Minecraft servers (Java or Bedrock) with a stylish embed.
 Powered by `mcstatus.io`, Stacy provides live updates on player counts, server versions, and online/offline status!

 ## 🚀 Features